alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   self.provider.io.info(s)
 ```

-While the method itself is fairly straight-forward, it comes with a point of advice: We retained the difference between **logging** and **messaging** for many reasons.
+While the method itself is fairly straight-forward, it includes(spellcheck) a notable point: there is a distinct difference between **logging** and **messaging**.
-A primary one being that the tool _user_ does not always need, and even less so *want*, to see debugging output.
+There are many reasons we made this choice, a large one being that the tool _user_ does not always need, and even less so *want*, to see debugging output.
-That considered, do not use the above as a cruch or without consideration; logging is cheap but _messaging_ is expensive!
+Given that, do not use the above as a cruch or without consideration; logging is cheap but _messaging_ is expensive!
 A good rule of thumb is to keep your `self.provider.io` calls to a minimum, only sending what your USER needs to see.
 Whereas you can leverage `logging` more freely, especially when paired with the available debugging flag (NOTE: reference needed here).
 Helpers like the above should be used sparingly or you will risk slowing your tool with expensive IO! _(A very important consideration in ML)_